diessica/shrt/README.md

 Some dependencies listed in `package.json` are not being used, such as Enzyme and velocity-react.
 This is because I was planning to use them, but didn't find the time.
 Maybe in the future! :P

 **Update (23 January, 8 PM)**: now I'm using velocity-react! :sunglasses:
+**Update (23 January, 8:40 PM)**: Enzyme is also being used!
+No unused dependencies anymore :sunglasses:

 ### Final words
 Creating this app was pretty funny! :-)